Fact sheet P-10

 In the case of work created on behalf of a company, the duration is still linked to the individual person that actually created the work, i.e. the duration is linked to the lifespan of the individual creator(s) rather than the company.

 In all cases, individual national laws can, and often will, allow additional protection over and above the terms of the Convention.
-For example, in the UK most work is protected for the life of the author plus 70 years.
+For example, in the UK most work is protected for the life of the author plus 70 years (see our UK Copyright Law fact sheet).
 The Convention sets out what authors can realistically expect.
 There are also exceptions allowed for countries bound by the Rome Act.

 - Film, cinematographic work: